 A 7th day Pioneer Home Church will adhere to the 1889 SDA (Seventh Day Adventist) Fundamental Principles.
 Please note, that our organization has no affiliation whatsoever with the current SDA Church.
 We do, however, accept and adhere to the fundamental principles established by the founders of the SDA Church, commonly referred to as the pioneers.

 2) How do I form a new home-church?

 The requirements for starting a home-church are minimal.
-You need to have at least three adults to commit to forming your home-church, but four is considered ideal.
+You need to have at least two adults to commit to forming your home-church, but three or four is considered ideal.
 This will form your “core group” of members to keep the home-church running smoothly.
 The ultimate size of your home-church is up to you.
 As new members of your home-church are added, ten adults might be a good number depending on your location, etc. If your home-church continues to expand, at some point, you may consider breaking it up into another separate home-church.
 This is entirely up to you and the members of your home-church.

 3) Training for all members of the home-church.

 We strongly encourage all members of the home-church to go to the training page and learn how a home-church is effectively setup and operated.
 We will provide weekly lessons that you can use for worship and discussion if you want.
 However, you are free to construct and organize your own worship time as you feel led by God.
 We provide training materials to help you to get started and to assist you on your journey.